Last 2 Mississippi ex-officers to be sentenced for torturing 2 Black men in racist assault

 The terror began Jan.
 24, 2023, with a racist call for extrajudicial violence when a white person in Rankin County complained to McAlpin that two Black men were staying with a white woman at a house in Braxton.
 McAlpin told Dedmon, who texted a group of white deputies asking if they were “available for a mission.”

-“No bad mugshots,” he texted — a green light, according to prosecutors, to use excessive force on parts of the body that wouldn’t appear in a booking photo.
+“No bad mugshots,” Dedmon texted — a green light, according to prosecutors, to use excessive force on parts of the body that wouldn’t appear in a booking photo.

-Dedmon brought Hartfield, who was instructed to cover the back door of the property during the illegal entry.
+Dedmon also brought Hartfield, who was instructed to cover the back door of the property during their illegal entry.

-Once inside, officers handcuffed Jenkins and his friend Parker and poured milk, alcohol and chocolate syrup over their faces.
+Once inside, the officers mocked the victims with racial slurs and shocked them with stun guns.
+They handcuffed them and poured milk, alcohol and chocolate syrup over their faces.
+Dedmon and Opdyke assaulted them with a sex toy.
 They forced them to strip naked and shower together to conceal the mess, and Hartfield guarded the bathroom door to make sure the men didn’t escape.
-They mocked the victims with racial slurs and shocked them with stun guns.
-Dedmon and Opdyke assaulted them with a sex toy.

-After Elward shot Jenkins in the mouth, lacerating his tongue and breaking his jaw, they devised a coverup that included planting drugs and a gun.
-False charges stood against Jenkins and Parker for months.
+After Elward shot Jenkins in the mouth, lacerating his tongue and breaking his jaw, they devised a coverup.
+McAlpin pressured Parker to go along with it, asking him to keep quiet in exchange for his freedom.
+The deputies agreed to plant drugs, and false charges stood against Jenkins and Parker for months.

+McAlpin and Middleton, the oldest men of the group, threatened to kill the other officers if they spoke up.

 Opdyke was the first to admit what they did, his attorney Jeff Reynolds said Wednesday.
 On April 12, Opdyke showed investigators a WhatsApp text thread where the officers discussed their plan and what happened.
 Had he thrown his phone in a river, as some of the other officers did, investigators might not have discovered the encrypted messages.

 Rankin County Sheriff Bryan Bailey, who took office in 2012, revealed no details about his deputies’ actions when he announced they had been fired last June.
-After they pleaded guilty in August, Bailey said the officers had gone rogue and promised to change the department.
-Jenkins and Parker have called for his resignation, and they have filed a $400 million civil lawsuit against the department.
+After they pleaded guilty in August, Bailey said the officers had gone rogue and promised changes.
+Jenkins and Parker called for his resignation and filed a $400 million civil lawsuit against the department.
+Last November, Bailey was reelected without opposition, to another four-year term.

 Michael Goldberg is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow him at @mikergoldberg.